 Talk: Instantons for Rare Events in Heavy-tailed Distributions, February 2021, SPAAM Seminar, Mathematics Institute, University of Warwick, virtual event.

 Poster (Prize winner): Extreme Events of Lagrangian Model of Passive Scalar Turbulence via Large Deviation Theory, April 2021, BMC-BAMC GLASGOW 2021, virtual event.

 - Talk: Extreme events of dynamical systems: from large deviation theory to instanton calculus, June 2021,

 Young Researchers in Mathematics, University of Bristol, virtual event.

 Teaching experience during my PhD:

-- I gained my BSc in mathematics and my MSc in applied mathematics from King Faisal University, Saudi Arabia.
+- I gained a BSc in mathematics and a MSc in applied mathematics from King Faisal University, Saudi Arabia.

 - I worked at the University of Hafr Al Batin in the mathematics department.